 "Career Karma entered my life when I needed it most and quickly helped me match with a bootcamp.
 Two months after graduating, I found my dream job that aligned with my values and goals in life!"

 Venus, Software Engineer at Rockbot

 - Decide what work-life balance is right for you.
-Decide how much time you are willing and able to give to both work and your personal life.
-You may wish to work afternoons and evenings or you might want to work the normal nine-to-five office job.
-Alternatively, you may need to work from home on a freelance basis.
+Decide how much time you want to dedicate to work and your personal life.
+Maybe you want to work afternoons and evenings, or you might want to work the typical nine-to-five office job.

 - Take breaks.
 Make sure you take short breaks throughout the day to stay focused and productive, as well as to keep from feeling overwhelmed and stressed.
 Be sure not to work during your breaks, whether you’re working at home or in the office.

 - Be disciplined and work towards goals.
 Manage your performance by setting goals for yourself, prioritizing tasks to complete, and monitoring your progress.
 This will help you successfully complete tasks.
 Additionally, having a designated workspace when working from home is an important part of staying disciplined as a remote worker.